liy-che/youtube-video-duration/README.md

 [Chrome Web Store](https://chrome.google.com/webstore/detail/duration-calculator-for-y/djphelnkeombgogeophphofmjkbooofh)

 ## ⚡️ Features ⚡️
-:white_check_mark: Adjust video playback speed beyond 2x, or jump to 1x
+:white_check_mark: Adjust video playback speed beyond 2x
+:white_check_mark: Jump to 1x speed, then switch back to the previous speed in one click
 :white_check_mark: Find out how much time will be saved or added compared to watching at 1x speed
 :white_check_mark: Know how long it takes to watch the rest of the video at current speed
 :white_check_mark: Know your YouTube Shorts: know video length, change video speed, skip through video